Compact pseudo-Riemannian homogeneous Einstein manifolds of low dimension

-for a closed subgroup $H$ in $G$ and a lattice $\Gamma$ in $S$, where the identity component $H^\circ$ of $H$ is contained in $K$ and the Einstein metric on $M_S$ is induced by a multiple of the Killing form on $S$. \end{thm}
+with $M_K=K/(H\cap K)$, and the Einstein metric on $S$ is a multiple of the Killing form on $S$. \item $\Gamma$ is the graph of a homomorphism from a lattice in $S$ into $K$. \end{enumerate} \end{thm}

-A classification of homogeneous Einstein manifolds of finite volume with transitive action by a semisimple group thus reduces to classifying lattices in semisimple Lie groups without compact factors and classifying Einstein quotients of compact semisimple Lie groups.
-The latter is a hard problem even if $\g_M$ is a Riemannian metric, and several different approaches have been used in this case to construct examples and find non-existence proofs, see for example D'Atri and Ziller \cite{DZ}, Wang and Ziller \cite{WZ}, or B\"ohm et al.~\cite{boehm, BK, BWZ}.
+A classification of homogeneous Einstein manifolds of finite volume with transitive action by a semisimple group thus reduces to classifying Einstein quotients of compact semisimple Lie groups, classifying lattices in semisimple Lie groups without compact factors together with their embeddings in products of compact and non-compact semisimple groups whose right-translations preserve the metric.
+The first problem is a hard problem even if $\g_M$ is a Riemannian metric, and several different approaches have been used in this case to construct examples and find non-existence proofs, see for example D'Atri and Ziller \cite{DZ}, Wang and Ziller \cite{WZ}, or B\"ohm et al.~\cite{boehm, BK, BWZ}.

 In the proof of Theorem \ref{thm:Einstein_semisimple}, the finite volume of $M$ requires a bi-invariant Einstein metric on $S$ which is then necessarily given as a multiple of the Killing form.
 However, there exist many other pseudo-Riemannian Einstein metrics for most semisimple groups.
 Some low-dimensional examples were constructed by Gibbons, L\"u and Pope \cite{GLP}.
 Chen and Liang \cite{CL} studied the existence of pseudo-Riemannian Einstein metrics on three- and four-dimensional Lie groups.
 The moduli spaces of Einstein connections for simple Lie groups were studied systematically by Derdzinski and Gal \cite{DG}.